What's Blue Protocol And is it a Better Online Anime JRPG Than Genshin Impact?

 Protagonists and playable characters of Genshin Impact and Blue Protocol

-The second big difference is how playable characters are handled.
+Another major difference is how playable characters are handled.
 Again, Blue Protocol is a classic online RPG, and features a character creator.
-Blue Protocol lets you create and customize your own characters, and freely switch between different classes.
-Four different classes were revealed in the Alpha and Beta Tests in Japan so far.
+Blue Protocol lets you create and customize your own characters, and freely switch between different classes:

 - Aegis Striker, a tank who fights with a sword and shield

 - Twin Striker, a DPS who dual wields axes

 - Blast Archer, who is also the healer class

 - Spell Caster, a long-ranged class with magic attacks